About the IAP

 IAP Officers and Organs

-The IAP is run by two main bodies, the Executive Committee which is the management and administrative body and the Senate which is an advisory body.
+The Executive Committee is the management and administrative body.

 Co-operation with others